Test for the Origin of Solar Mass Black Holes

-Astrophysical black holes (BHs) can be formed via gravitational collapse of massive stars in conventional stellar evolution.
-Such BHs are not expected to have masses below $\sim 2.5 M_{\odot}$.
+Such astrophysical BHs are not expected to have masses below $\sim 2.5 M_{\odot}$.
 Neutron star masses are subject to the Tolman--Oppenheimer--Volkoff (TOV) stability limit, with suitable nuclear equation state.
-Commonly discussed TOV limits are $\sim 2 M_{\odot}$ for non-rotating and $\sim 2.5 M_{\odot}$ for rotating NSs.
+Commonly discussed TOV limits are $\sim 2 M_{\odot}$ for nonrotating and $\sim 2.5 M_{\odot}$ for rotating NSs.
 Stellar collapse can produce a $ 1.5 - 2.5 M_{\odot}$ NS~(e.g.~\cite{Godzieba:2020tjn}).
-Observations of low-mass X-ray binaries show that the smallest BHs have masses in the $\sim 5-10 M_{\odot}$ range, with no BHs lying in the ``mass gap''\footnote{However, BHs residing within the ``mass gap'' are expected from some stellar population synthesis models~(e.g.~\cite{Ertl:2019zks,Woosley:2020mze}).} of $\sim 3 - 5 M_{\odot}$~\cite{Ozel:2010su}.
+Observations of low-mass X-ray binaries show that the smallest BHs have masses in the $\sim 5-10 M_{\odot}$ range, with no BHs lying in the (first) ``mass gap'' of $\sim 3 - 5 M_{\odot}$~\cite{Ozel:2010su}.
+BHs residing within the mass gap are expected from some stellar population synthesis models~(e.g.~\cite{Ertl:2019zks,Woosley:2020mze}) and can naturally appear from delayed core-collapse supernovae \cite{Fryer:2012}.
+Detection of compact remnants within the mass gap, whose origin can be distinguished through gravity wave signal rates as well as accompanying electromagnetic counterparts \cite{Drozda:2020qab}, could give insight into the supernova explosion mechanism \cite{Belczynski:2012}.
 Detection of BHs below $\sim 3 M_{\odot}$ would point to an origin different from conventional stellar evolution, possibly indicating new physics.

 Solar-mass BHs can be of primordial origin (PBHs), directly produced in the early Universe, prior to the formation of galaxies and stars.
 Such PBHs could also contribute to dark matter (DM) (e.g.~\cite{Zeldovich:1967,Hawking:1971ei,Carr:1974nx,GarciaBellido:1996qt,Khlopov:2008qy,Frampton:2010sw,Kawasaki:2016pql,Cotner:2016cvr,Cotner:2017tir,Carr:2016drx,Inomata:2016rbd,Pi:2017gih,Inomata:2017okj,Garcia-Bellido:2017aan,Inoue:2017csr,Georg:2017mqk,Inomata:2017bwi,Kocsis:2017yty,Ando:2017veq,Cotner:2018vug,Sasaki:2018dmp,Carr:2018rid,Cotner:2019ykd,Bird:2016dcv,Kusenko:2020pcg,Lu:2020bmd}).
 In particular, solar-mass BHs can readily appear in some models if they are associated with the mass inside the horizon at the QCD epoch~(e.g.~\cite{Dolgov:2013lba,Dolghov:2020hjk}).